seyon99/AI-Caption-Generator/README.md

   - AWS Lambda, S3

 ## Building/running
-Use the following documentation to set the AWS Access Key Id and AWS Secret Access Key variables to the appropriate values: https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html
+Use the following documentation to set the AWS Access Key ID and AWS Secret Access Key variables to the appropriate values: https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html

 Using IntelliJ IDEA, users may run the API by cloning and opening the project, and clicking the run button.